 The theme word of the day is collaboration and here Wix lets you invite people to dialogue with you on your website.
 This can be helpful in a number of ways.
 For example, if you were a developer building a site for a customer, you can invite them to the draft and let them comment or request changes.

 If you’re working with a copywriter, you can invite them in to fill in the blanks where you leave placeholders for it.
-Or perhaps if you are in a business and just want feedback from a few colleagues – this could work in so many ways.
+Or perhaps you’re running a business and just want feedback from a few employees – this could work in so many ways.

 With Wix, you have options to ‘automate’ your site as well!
 This can happen in several ways.
 For example, if a visitor sends you an email from your website, you can configure Wix to have an acknowledgement sent to that visitor right away.